Notes on the Geography of Micronesia (Pohnpei): Pohnpei

 See Christian's The Caroline Islands: Travel in the Sea of the Little Lands, p.
 90f.
 The same photograph appears in Christian's paper read at the Royal Geographical Society that year; see its Journal, 13:2, p.
 119.

-As building material the columns of the tomb's roof are as handy as can be, provided you can pick them up.
+As building material the columns are as handy as can be, provided you can pick them up.
 The rock weighs about 190 pounds per cubic foot, however, so it's not as though a half dozen stalwarts are going to hoist one of these babies.

 Here's the floor of the tomb.
 Need another dose of atmosphere?
 Here's Price in 1936 (p.
 239): "Descending a moldy stone stairway beneath one of the stones we entered a half-dark crypt, frightening the bats.
 Large bones, skulls and jewels have been taken by former excavators, notably Kubary and Christian.
 But our efforts were rewarded by the discovery of fragments of shell axes, necklaces, bracelet, shell needles and fragments of bone."

-Behind the tomb but still within the enclosure there are heaps of logs left over from vanished structures, probably interior walls or perhaps parts of tombs of later saudeleurs.
+Behind the tomb but still within the enclosure there are heaps of logs left over from vanished structures, probably parts of the tombs of later saudeleurs.

 Getting around is a little tricky.

 Here's the view from the top of the enclosure's rear wall.
-There are two outer walls protecting Nan Dauwas, atop which we're standing.
+There are two outer walls protecting Nan Douwas.
 There's no visible reef because all these structures sit on the reef.

 We've scooted through it and are on our way around the outside of the enclosure.
 I'm looking at those base rocks and still wondering how they got here.